carpentries/trainers/leadership_minutes/2025/2025-05-29-leadership-minutes.md

 	- Secretary: Jesse elected by consensus
 2. Go over process for approving minutes
     1. Export GoogleDoc with agenda to Markdown
-    2. Add minutes as separate document to leadership minutes folder on trainers GitHub for that year.
+    2. Add minutes as separate document to leadership minutes folder on Trainers GitHub for that year.
     3. Create pull request and add review to Trainers Leadership.
     4. Secretary pings committee when pull request is made.
     5. Review